Bloszom/Django-CRM-Application/README.md

 This project is incomplete and is still undergoing commits.
-An understandable Readme file will be posted once the project is completed.
+An understandable Readme file will be posted once the project is completed and working.